hatfieldlibrary/dspace-angular-client/README.md

 The front-end is a simple AngularJs prototype for testing functionality only.
 No effort has been made to dress it up or approximate a real user experience.
 We plan to continue down that path.
 In the meantime, this prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
 Searching solr via the Express middleware has been tested but not integrated into the AngularJs prototype.

-We are basing this prototype our production instance of DSpace 5.4.
+We decided to anchor this prototype development project to our production instance of DSpace 5.4.
 That took some additional work.
-We've added a `RestAuthentication` plugin to the  authentication configuration.
-We've also modified two Java classes bundled in the 5.4 release. `TokenHolder` has been updated to use our `RestAuthentication` plugin rather than the default password authentication.  `HandleResource` was out-of-date with release 5.4 and has been updated with more recent work by Peter.
+I developed and added a `RestAuthentication` plugin to the DSpace authentication plugins configuration.
+I also modified two Java classes bundled in the 5.4 release. `TokenHolder` has been updated to use our `RestAuthentication` plugin rather than the default password authentication.  `HandleResource` was out-of-date with release 5.4 and has been updated with more recent work by the development team.

 ### Authentication